ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 > Only in the DESCRIPTION file, but not in the README.

 Items for us:
-- [ ] add contribution guidelines (links to Issues pages) in README
+- [x] add contribution guidelines (links to Issues pages) in README.

 #### **Functionality**
 *We will address these items in the `Review Comments` section below*